Blog

-3 Core Supplements for Women in 2024,
+3 Core Supplements for Women in 2025,

-- Benefits of a multivitamin and the key nutrients for women after 40.
+• The benefits of a multivitamin and the key nutrients for women after 40.

-- What makes omega-3 essential and tips for choosing an effective supplement.
+• What makes omega-3 essential and tips for choosing an effective supplement.

-- The value of a magnesium supplement and guidance on how much to take.
+• The value of a magnesium supplement and guidance on how much to take.

 Confusion About Women's Supplements After 40

-Sarah had set a goal to lose a few pounds and had already cut back.
-Previously, she was often surprised to find she could eat a huge bag of crisps after dinner, even though she wasn’t hungry!
-“Now, I’m only eating about 1200-1500 calories, and I’ve stopped snacking on crisps”.
+She had set a goal to lose a few pounds and had already cut back on snacking.
+The habit she most wanted to break was mindlessly eating after dinner, even though she wasn’t hungry.

 She had a coffee or protein shake for breakfast; a sandwich at lunch – “always with loads of salad”; and a home-made chilli or curry in the evening.
-As a vegetarian, Sarah ate lots of veg and legumes or pulses everyday.
+As a vegetarian, Sarah ate plenty of veg and legumes or pulses everyday.

 Sarah was happy with her healthy eating plan and her daily activity, and then she asked her burning question:

+“Nina, can you tell me what supplements I should be taking?
 I’m so confused that I’ve just stopped taking everything that I have!”

 The 3 Core Supplements for Women

-1. The Multivitamin
+Core Supplement #1: The Multivitamin

-“It’s not necessary to take a multivitamin if you’re eating a ‘healthy diet’.
+“You don’t need a multivitamin if you’re eating a ‘healthy diet’.
 Your body will get everything it needs.”

 Was Sarah wasting her money and time?

-- Today foods are grown on nutrient depleted soil, picked before fully ripe, and flown round the world to reach your plate.
+• Today foods are grown on nutrient depleted soil, picked before fully ripe, and flown round the world to reach your plate.
 A recent study highlights how the nutrient content of vegetables and fruit sold in the UK has dropped over the past 80 years, in some instances by as much as 50%.

-- Additionally, a healthy diet can come in many forms: you might be intermittent fasting; eating low-GL; eating a high-fat ketogenic diet; or eating a vegetarian diet like Sarah.
+• Additionally, a healthy diet can come in many forms: you might be intermittent fasting; eating low-GL; eating a high-fat ketogenic diet; or eating a vegetarian diet like Sarah.
 They all have science-backed health benefits.
 And they all have potential shortfalls.

-2. The Omega-3 Oil
+Core Supplement #2: The Omega-3 Oil

 The family of omega-3 oils have a significant role in your overall health.